curioswitch/curiostack/docs/company/guidelines/code-review/README.md

 * Technical debt is inevitable - if the author acknowledges a short-term good but long-term poor decision, it's fine and encourage them to leave a TODO and/or JIRA (whether JIRA is filed will depend on the size of the debt, use judgment).
+This can also be useful to address non-blocking issues at a later date - it is better to get the main requirements of a change done sooner than spend significant time addressing issues that are non-blocking, e.g., adding clarifying comments.

 * Language specific points will / are gathered in language-specific guidelines